by Justin Williams

 Voices shouted among the mob as the noose pulled tight.
 I strained my sensors, but could not make out their words.
 I could see well enough, though, see his feet lifting from the ground, see his instinctual struggles against death.
 He decided too late to fight the Fates.

 The Clockmaker kicked at the night as the rope pulled him into the air.
 A second rope flew across another thick branch.
-The mob shouted, Morris loudest among them.
+The mob shouted, Reynolds loudest among them.

 Then silence fell upon them all.

-The cottage erupted, exploding from within.
+Then the cottage erupted, exploding from within.
 The trees of the forest swayed like wheat stalks.
 The wind roared like a lion.
-Shreds of wood and metal, glass and dirt pelted my body.
+Shreds of wood and metal, glass and dirt pelted my body, our home itself lashing out at the world.

 A plume of smoke ballooned from the remains of the cottage, casting a silhouette that blacked out the stars.
-Ash blanketed the world like a shroud.
+Dirt and ash blanketed all around me like a shroud.
 The few trees that remained standing, burned.
 My sensors struggled to make sense of it all.

-Ahead, Morris pulled himself to his knees and saw me, his eyes like blood-moons staring from his charred face.
+Ahead, Reynolds pushed himself to his knees and saw me, his eyes like blood-moons staring from his blackened face.
 He yelled for Rand and Wilken to catch me, to kill me.
-Wilken stood, his iron hand glowing red.
-He ripped the hand from his arm and fled, leaving Rand behind, already dead.
+Wilken stood, his iron hand glowing orange.
+Screaming, he ripped the hand from his arm and fled, leaving Rand behind, unmoving, dead.

-The few survivors of the blast scattered.
-Morris cursed them all with a scream that would silence a banshee.
-He pushed himself to his feet and pulled his sword from its sheath.
+The few other survivors scattered, Reynolds cursing them all with screams that would silence a banshee.
+He struggled to his feet, then pulled his sword from its sheath, its blade bright with heat.
 I turned to run, but the burning forest left nowhere to flee.

 Had I a proper heart, it would have thundered with his approach.
 I had my sensors, though, and they were on full alert.

-As much as her appearance surprised me, it blindsided Morris.
+As much as her appearance surprised me, it blindsided Reynolds.

-Alma speared the borrowed blade into Morris’s side before he could react, pushing the blade deeper as he doubled over in a vomited spray of blood.
-She kicked him away, sending him stumbling into the forest flames.
+She speared the borrowed blade into his side before he could react, pushing the blade deeper as he doubled over in a vomited spray of blood.
+She kicked him then, sending him stumbling into the forest flames.

-Alma lunged, but Morris parried and countered with a hard slice that clipped Alma’s arm, drawing out a crimson streak.
+Alma lunged, but Reynolds parried and countered with a hard slice that clipped her arm, drawing out a crimson streak.

-Alma swung again, but her pain and fatigue were evident.
-Morris stepped aside, grunting and grabbing at his side, but holding his ground.
-He kicked her toward a fiery tree.
-Her blade fell into the flames, but she caught herself before falling alongside it.
+She swung again, but her pain and fatigue were evident.
+Reynolds sidestepped her attack, grunting and grabbing at his side, but holding his ground.
+He kicked her toward a fiery tree, sending her blade falling into the flames.
+She caught herself before falling alongside it.

 Alma turned back to him.
 Her chest heaved.